edoardob90/n2p2/README.md

 # Build

-This branch is a CMake-ready version of n2p2.
-Make you you have CMake v3.0 **at least** then:
+This branch is a CMake-ready (author: Edoardo Baldi, COSMO) version of n2p2.
+Make sure you have **at least** CMake v3.0 then:

 ```
 mkdir -p build; cd build